-Welcome to the Department of Teacher Training Learning and Development and in particular the Supporting Teaching and Learning Foundation Degree
+Welcome to the Department of Teacher Training, Learning and Development Department and in particular the Early Years Care and Education Foundation Degree.

-This handbook provides you with information about your course (which is validated by Leeds City College), the department, your responsibilities as a student, support available to you, in addition to information about assessment and other regulatory issues.
+This handbook provides you with information about your Early Years Care and Education Foundation Degree (which is validated by Leeds City College), the department, your responsibilities as a student, support available to you, in addition to information about assessment and other regulatory issues.

-Now that you have enrolled, our aim is to offer you all possible help and support to enable you to gain the qualification, prepare you to be successful in the education sector and also for progression onto a BA (Hons) Children and Young People's Care and Education or BA (Hons) Learning and Teaching Primary Education (with option QTS) topup course if that is your choice.
+Now that you have enrolled, our aim is to offer you all possible help and support to enable you to gain the qualification, prepare you to be successful in the vocational area and also for progression onto a BA (Hons) Degree top-up course if that is your choice.